Epistle to the Ephesians

+Ephesians sets out a theological vision of God's plan to unite all creation in Christ and exhorts the church to embody that unity through reconciliation across ethnic boundaries and holy conduct in everyday relationships.

 Themes

 According to New Testament scholar Daniel Wallace, the theme may be stated pragmatically as "Christians, get along with each other!
 Maintain the unity practically which Christ has effected positionally by his death."

 Another major theme in Ephesians is the keeping of Christ's body (that is, the Church) pure and holy.

 In the second part of the letter, Ephesians 4:17–6:20, the author gives practical advice in how to live a holy, pure, and Christ-inspired lifestyle.

 Composition

 According to tradition, the Apostle Paul wrote the letter while he was in prison in Rome (around AD 62).
 This would be about the same time as the Epistle to the Colossians (which in many points it resembles) and the Epistle to Philemon.
-However, many critical scholars have questioned the authorship of the letter and suggest that it may have been written between AD 80 and 100.
+However, many critical scholars have questioned the authorship of the letter and suggest that it may have been written after Paul’s death.

 Authorship

 The first verse in the letter identifies Paul as its author.
 While early lists of New Testament books, including the Muratorian fragment and possibly Marcion's canon (if it is to be equated with the Epistle to the Laodiceans), attribute the letter to Paul, more recently there have been challenges to Pauline authorship on the basis of the letter's characteristically non-Pauline syntax, terminology, and eschatology.